All parents want the best for their children.

 The International Positive Education Network is one of several institutions attempting to figure out what is working and spread it through means such as conferences and even policy reform.

-Positive Education Videos
+4 Videos on Positive Education

 If you want to learn more about positive education, try watching these videos on the subject.
 We would also love to hear any additional ideas in our comments section.

-What is Positive Education?
+1. What Is Positive Education?

-Positive Education: Overcoming Disadvantage
+2. Positive Education: Overcoming Disadvantage

 How do positive education instructors teach and observe students differently from traditional teachers?